-Infantile colic is the main reason for up to 20% of all early visits made by parents and their babies to the pediatrician.(1) Parents explain to their doctor that their baby is crying for several hours and can’t seem to be soothed.
-The episodes of crying may happen at any time, however, most parents report the crying happens in the early evening hours.
+Parents whose baby may be experiencing colic usually explain to their doctor that their baby is crying for several hours and can’t seem to be soothed.
+The crying episodes may happen at any time; however, most parents report the crying occurs in the early evening hours.

 Doctors use the “rule of 3” for concluding a diagnosis of colic(2)